yumobennyyang/portfolio-website/src/content/portfolio/spec-mobile.md

 Together with the results we received from surveys, we now have a good understanding of what features to prioritize for the 1.0 version of our MVP, all to construct a personalized and customizable experience for the users:

-* &nbsp;&nbsp; ∟ Restructuring the navigation, including the process of section-subsection exploration and the placement of image & text content.
+* • Restructuring the navigation, including the process of section-subsection exploration and the placement of image & text content.
-* &nbsp;&nbsp; ∟ Cutting down the number of fonts (EB Garamond, Bitter, Open Sans, Merriweather,  Lato, Playfair Display, Neue Haas Unica)
+* • Cutting down the number of fonts (EB Garamond, Bitter, Open Sans, Merriweather,  Lato, Playfair Display, Neue Haas Unica)
-* &nbsp;&nbsp; ∟ Designing easy sharing and saving functionalities
+* • Designing easy sharing and saving functionalities
-* &nbsp;&nbsp; ∟ Categorizing articles by tags and subtags
+* • Categorizing articles by tags and subtags
-* &nbsp;&nbsp; ∟ Adding in accessibility settings
+* • Adding in accessibility settings

 &nbsp;